 Talking about the material used in its construction, when it comes to the shaft, it is made up of heat-treated and anodized aircraft-grade aluminum.
 Blades are constructed with reinforced black nylon which can stand a lot of abuse water has to offer consequently making it a durable paddle.

 One feature I love about this paddle is that Cannon has kept user compliance very much into account while designing this paddle and has made the shaft ovalized at the gripping points which gives the user a fine, comfortable, and steady grip preventing you from getting tired.

 As it has become a norm with the paddles, the shaft has three locking positions which enable the feathering from zero to 60 degrees so you don’t have to worry about the wind during the kayaking.

 7. ADVANCED ELEMENTS Orbit Kayak Paddle – Best for Inflatable Kayaks

 Almost all the previously reviewed paddles come in different sizes but ADVANCED ELEMENTS Orbit has something contrary to that.
 It doesn’t come in different sizes, but its size is adjustable.
 Its size can be adjusted from 225 to 235 cm, so yeah different sizes in the same paddle.

-When it comes to material used, the shaft of the Orbit is constructed from rigid fiberglass and is made corrosion-proof.
-Since it’s made up from rigid fiberglass, it has less flexibility than the other paddles made up from simple fiberglass.
+When it comes to the material used, the shaft of the Orbit is constructed from rigid fiberglass and is made corrosion-proof.
+Since it’s made up of rigid fiberglass, it has less flexibility than the other paddles made up of simple fiberglass.
 So, if you are used to flexible paddles and they’re bouncing off after you tackle some rocks, this might not be that efficient on that front, but this gives durability.
 Blades are made up of glass-filled nylon.

 8. Kwik Tek Kayak Paddle – Best for Beginners